After death sentence, Bangladesh ex-PM Hasina gets 21 years for land grab

 Other details of the verdict were not available immediately.

-Public prosecutor Khan Moinul Hasan said he would appeal, telling AFP news agency that he was “not satisfied” with the verdict and wanted the maximum sentence.
+Public prosecutor Khan Moinul Hasan said he would appeal, telling the AFP news agency that he was “not satisfied” with the verdict and wanted the maximum sentence.

-Hasina and her former ruling Awami League party have denounced the trials against her.
+Hasina and her Awami League party have denounced the trials against her.

 She did not appoint a defence lawyer, and some global human rights groups have questioned the credibility and fairness of the trial process against Hasina.

-Other cases also involving alleged land grabbing are still pending, and a separate verdict is expected December 1.
+Other cases also involving alleged land grabbing are still pending, and a separate verdict is expected on December 1.

-Bangladesh has been going through a difficult political transition under an interim government headed by Nobel Peace Prize laureate Muhammad Yunus, and new elections are planned in February 2026.
+Bangladesh has been going through a difficult political transition under an interim government headed by Nobel laureate Muhammad Yunus, and new elections are planned in February 2026.

 The United Nations says up to 1,400 people were killed in crackdowns as Hasina tried to cling to power.